Graph Convolutions Enrich the Self-Attention in Transformers!: Causal Language Modeling

-\paragraph{Dataset.} The benchmark datasets we used are listed below. \subparagraph{PTB} Penn Treebank~\citep{marcus1993ptb} dataset is a collection of text documents that have been extensively annotated with linguistic information, primarily syntactic and grammatical structures. \subparagraph{WikiText} WikiText~\citep{merity2016wikitext} dataset is a collection of over 100 million tokens extracted from the set of verified good and featured articles on Wikipedia.
-Compared to the preprocessed version of Penn Treebank (PTB), WikiText-2 is over 2 times larger and WikiText-103 is over 110 times larger. \paragraph{GPT2.} GPT-2~\citep{radford2019gpt2} is a Transformer pretrained on a very large corpus of English data in a self-supervised fashion without any human labelling on dataset.
+\begin{itemize} \item \textbf{PTB.} Penn Treebank~\citep{marcus1993ptb} dataset is a collection of text documents that have been extensively annotated with linguistic information, primarily syntactic and grammatical structures. \item \textbf{WikiText.} WikiText~\citep{merity2016wikitext} dataset is a collection of over 100 million tokens extracted from the set of verified good and featured articles on Wikipedia.
+Compared to the preprocessed version of Penn Treebank (PTB), WikiText-2 is over 2 times larger and WikiText-103 is over 110 times larger. \end{itemize}

+\paragraph{GPT2.} GPT2~\citep{radford2019gpt2} is a Transformer pretrained on a very large corpus of English data in a self-supervised fashion without any human labelling on dataset.
 It automatically generate inputs and labels from those texts, and trained to guess the next word in sentences.
 For implementation, we adopt HuggingFace Framework~\footnote{\url{https://github.com/huggingface/transformers}}.
 For all experiments, GPT2 has 12 layers with 12 attention heads, 768 hidden size and 1024 maximum sequence length, resulting in a total of 117 million parameters. \paragraph{Training.} We finetune GPT2 with 4 batch size, $\num{5e-5}$ learning rate and linear learning weight decay using adamW~\citep{loshchilov2017decoupled} optimizer.
 We also apply dropout with probability 0.1.
 Following~\citep{yao2022randomltd}, we train models for 15 epochs with PTB, 4 epochs with WikiText-103 and 10 epochs with WikiText-2.
 We use sensitivity metric, i.e., perplexity, which is a commonly used metric to evaluate the performance of language models, particularly in language modeling and text generation tasks. perplexity measures how well a language modeling can predict a sequence of words in a given text or a test dataset.
 All the experiments are conducted on 1 GPU and of \textsc{NVIDIA RTX 3090} 24GB.